 In Hawaii, permanent makeup may only be applied by trained physicians and tattoo artists working under the supervision of a physician.
 These individuals must be licensed to practice.

 Individuals who apply permanent makeup come from many different backgrounds.
 Most are cosmetologists who chose to add this specialty to their skill set.
 Some are physicians, nurses, and other health care professionals.
 And some tattoo specialists offer permanent makeup as a specialized skill.
 Depending upon your background and previous education, your training may take anywhere from a weekend seminar to a full year's apprenticeship.
 Permanent makeup skills and techniques are taught in most schools of cosmetology, and there are some free-standing schools of permanent makeup as well.
 In your classes you will learn about the anatomy and physiology of skin, diseases of the skin, how to apply the techniques of permanent makeup, how to sterilize and sanitize your tools, and aspects of the business of running a permanent makeup salon.
 Programs include components that are both theoretical and hands-on.

 If you want to apply permanent makeup or work as a tattoo artist in the state of Hawaii, you will need to apply for a new tattoo artist license by submitting this application, along with a $75 fee.
 Your tattoo artist license will expire every year by January 31st.
 But the cost to renew your license is only $7.50, which might be one of the lowest renewal fees for a license we've seen!
 If you own your own business, then be prepared for inspections by the health department.

 Average yearly salary for permanent makeup in Hawaii

-Cosmetologists in Hawaii earned an average salary of $29,500 in 2013, the most recent year for which statistics are available according to O*Net.
-Tattoo specialists and physicians who apply permanent makeup stand to earn considerably more.
+Permanent makeup artists in Hawaii earned an average salary of $65,475 in 2020, the most recent year for which statistics are available according to ZipRecruiter.

 Contact the Hawaii State Board of Permanent Makeup